-Receptionists are members of the practice team and it has been agreed they should ask patients ‘why they need to be seen’.
+Receptionists are members of the practice team and it has been agreed by the partners that they should ask patients ‘why they need to be seen’.

 - Help doctors prioritise house visits and phone calls